shadokan87/prompt/README.md

 # Prompt

-The best way to work and manage prompts in JavaScript/TypeScript.
-Universal and library-agnostic, Prompt works with your favorite SDK such as Vercel's AI SDK, Openai SDK, langchain, Openai api and more
+The best way to work with and manage prompts in your code-base.
+Universal and library-agnostic, Prompt is compatible your favorite SDK such as Vercel's AI SDK, Openai SDK, langchain, Openai api and more

-## Features
+## ✨ Features

-- Create prompts from strings or files
+- 📝 **String Templates** - Create prompts from strings with simple variable syntax
-- Variable interpolation using `{{variable}}` syntax
+- 🔄 **Variable Interpolation** - Dynamic content using `{{variable}}` syntax
-- File-based prompts with path aliasing
+- 📁 **File-based Prompts** - Load prompts from files for better organization
+- 🗂️ **Path Aliasing** - Create shortcuts to frequently used prompt directories
-- Type-safe variable handling
+- 🛡️ **Type Safety** - Built with TypeScript for type-safe variable handling
-- Code block-aware templating
+- 🔍 **Code Block Awareness** - Preserves code blocks in markdown
+- ❌ **Error Handling** - Clear errors when variables are missing
+- 🔌 **Universal** - Works with any LLM SDK or API

 ## Installation